 How long does it take to convert a B2B prospect?

-The average B2B sales cycle is 3 to 6 months.
-With intent signals, this cycle shortens by 30 to 40% because the prospect is contacted when their need is most acute.
-The signal eliminates the “maturation” phase that typically lengthens the cycle.
+The average B2B sales cycle runs 3 to 6 months.
+With intent signals, that cycle shortens by 30 to 40% because the prospect is contacted when their need is most acute.
+The signal removes the maturation phase that typically stretches the timeline out.